clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 Enable or disable automatic updates
 ===================================

-|CL| updates are automatic by default but can be set to occur only
+|CL| updates are automatic by default starting with version 15400 but can be set to occur only
 on demand.
 To verify your current auto-update setting:

 .. code-block:: bash